-- (1) A by-election may be held if there are any casual vacancies that are not already open for election at a scheduled election. - (2) The term of an office bearer elected to fill a casual vacancy: - (a) begins when they are declared elected or when the vacancy arises, whichever is later; and - (b) ends when the term of the vacancy was due to end. - (3) During a by-election, the Returning Officer must: - (a) publish a notice to the membership calling for nominations for all relevant positions; - (b) run a nomination period of 7 days; - (c) announce the eligible candidates within 3 days after the nomination period has ended; and - (d) run a voting period of 7 days.
+- (1) A by-election may be held if there are any casual vacancies that are not already open for election at a scheduled election. - (2) The term of an office bearer elected to fill a casual vacancy: - (a) begins when they are declared elected or when the vacancy arises, whichever is later; and - (b) ends when the term of the vacancy was due to end. - (3) All members in good standing when the by-election notice is published are eligible to vote. - (4) During a by-election, the Returning Officer must: - (a) publish a notice to the membership calling for nominations for all relevant positions; - (b) run a nomination period of 7 days; - (c) announce the eligible candidates within 3 days after the nomination period has ended; and - (d) run a voting period of 7 days.